IBC Reflects Changing Media Landscape

 IBC will also recognize Sir David Attenborough, a pioneer in natural history programming for the BBC, with the IBC2011 International Honour for Excellence.
 Attenborough is being honored for his remarkable career in television and, in particular, natural history.
 His career spans almost 60 years, with his Atlantic Productions documentary “Flying Monsters 3D with Sir David Attenborough” one of the most acclaimed programs commissioned by Sky 3D.

-The International Honour for Excellence, which will be given out at the IBC Awards Ceremony, Sunday night, Sept.
+The International Honour for Excellence, which will be given out at the IBC Awards Ceremony, Sunday Sept.
 11 at 6:30 p.m., is the highest award which IBC bestows.
-It is presented to individuals and organizations which have taken the best technology available—and driven technology forward—to create the finest broadcasting content.
+It is presented to individuals and organizations which have taken the best technology available—and driven technology forward—to create the finest broadcasting content. ~ by Ann-Marie Corvin for TV Technology

 The latest product and technology information